photostructure/mkver/README.md

 So instead of parsing `package.json` or dropping a `version.json` file into a directory, which then needs to be included in your electron manifests and battled with on all the different OS fronts, why not make the data be code?
-I read that on HN so it's got to be a great well-researched idea.
+I read that on HN so it's got to be a thoughtful, well-researched archetype for quality code.

 `mkver` should be run automatically as a prerequisite to your build pipeline.
 It drops a `Version.ts` (or `Version.js` if you're one of _those_ people) with your